RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK811-Breakout-Board/AT-Command-Manual/README.md

 The AT command is based on ASCII characters.
 A command begins with the prefix `AT` or `at` and ends with `<CR><LF>` (i.e. \r\n).
 The maximum length is **255 characters**, which includes the `<CR><LF>` characters at the end of the command.
 For the rest of the document, the `\r\n` part is omitted for the sake of clarity.

-The AT commands can be classified in the following groups:
+The AT commands can be classified into the following groups:

 * **Read Command**: Reads the current configuration or status of the module.
 The command name and the list of parameters are separated by `=` character.
 The `<m>` parameter is separated with its associated value `<n>` by the `:` character.